-Examples could be: "I want to run a 5k in under 30 minutes," or "I want to finish a 5k, period."
-For your first goal, you would want to enroll in a training plan that prepares you to run that pace for 5k through a mixture of speed and endurance work.
-The second goal tells you that your training should focus on running consistently and progressively increasing your mileage until you can comfortably run a 5k.
+Examples could be: "I want to run a half marathon in under 2 hours," or "I want to finish a half marathon, period."
+For your first goal, you would want to enroll in a training plan that prepares you to run that pace for 21.1 kilometres through a mixture of speed and endurance work.
+The second goal tells you that your training should focus on running consistently and progressively increasing your mileage until you can comfortably run close to a half marathon (16 or more kilometres).
 See, your goals inform your training!